lossanna/RestoreNet/data/data-wrangling-intermediate/README_intermediate-data.md

 ## From `02_correct-monitoring-info.R`
  - No output/edited pairs.
- - Wrong events are used to match with `raw.row` of either `subplot` or `2x2` data, to know which rows to remove and replace.
+ - Lists of wrong events are used to match with `raw.row` of either `subplot` or `2x2` data, to know which rows to remove and replace.
  - Corrected events are linked to the `raw.row` because the lists are in identical order (the fix is the same row as the wrong event).
+ - Lastly, a few MonitorID values were rendered null because they were duplicates of others that had correct monitoring info, but the wrong/old MonitorID is needed to link the wrong and fixed rows to each other.
+After all the monitoring info is correct (Region, Site, CodeOriginal, Code, Date_Seeded, Date_Monitored, Plot, Treatment, PlotMix), then the MonitorID can be corrected.

 `02_2x2-wrong-monitor-events.csv`
 `02_2x2-wrong-monitor-events-corrected.csv`
+`02_MonitorID-replacements.csv`
 `02_subplot-wrong-monitor-events.csv`
 `02_subplot-wrong-monitor-events-corrected.csv`